sap-tutorials/Tutorials/tutorials/ml-fs-java-topic-detection/ml-fs-java-topic-detection.md

 }
 ```

-You can now paste the generated code that was collected during step 1 and copy it in the body of the main function.
+You can now paste the generated code snippet that was collected during step 1 and copy it in the body of the main function.

 Make sure you replace the **`<API_KEY>`** token in the code by your API key (collected during step 2).